-The muscles of the back of the forearm are categorized into two class: (a) superficial and (b) deep.
+The muscles of the posterior of the forearm are categorized into two classes:

 The superficial muscles of the back of forearm are seven in number.
 From lateral to medial these are: